makrai/notes/loschilov1711-decou-weight-decay-regu.md

     and the weight decay factor much more independent, thereby easing hyperparameter optimization (see Figure 2).
-* The main motivation of this paper is to improve Adam to make it competitive w.r.t.
-SGD with momentum even for those problems where it did not use to be competitive
+* The main motivation of this paper is to improve Adam to make it competitive wrt SGD with momentum even for those problems where it did not use to be competitive
   * hope: practitioners do not need to switch between Adam and SGD anymore,
   * reduce the common issue of selecting